„EXPERTISE IS OUR STRENGTH“

 We work on a project and innovation base.
 We put together the best experts from universities, research organisations and the public and private spheres.

-Preliminary results of the perception of risks and impacts of climate change among producers and users of forrest ecosystem services are presented here (only in Czech).
+Preliminary results of the perception of risks and impacts of climate change among producers and users of forest ecosystem services are presented here (only in Czech).
 Final outputs of the project Renewal of Biodiversity and Ecosystem Services in the Beskids Region will be available in June 2020.

 We are engaged in scientific projects at both, national and international level.
 We care about systemic solutions in the field of water management.
 Therefore, we are proud to spread the message of the Global Water Partnership in Czech Republic as its regional partner.